 - Becoming an Enrolled Agent and preparing very complex tax returns and assisting with tax issues, even representing clients before the IRS

 - Becoming a Tax Attorney, who specializes in tax law and help with legal tax issues such as unfiled tax returns, wage garnishments, back taxes, and property liens

 - Working as a Tax Associate within a larger accounting firm preparing tax returns for clients

 - Working as a Tax Professional in a firm handling federal, state, and local income and payroll taxes

 - Working as a Tax Professional assisting with business mergers, acquisitions, private wealth, or other specialties

 Interested in Starting Your Own Tax Business?

 This is your go-to guide to getting started with your own tax preparation business today!
-Add our Guide to Start and Grow Your Successful Tax Business at checkout for an additional $100!
+Add our Guide to Start and Grow Your Successful Tax Business at checkout for as low as $99!

 - Learning Tax Preparation & Obtaining Credentials

 - Developing a Business Plan